 Who is responsible for the processing of your personal data and whom can you contact in case of necessity?

 Skyline is aware that both the protection and the careful handling of your personal data are very important.
-Skyline will solely use the personal data provided by you in compliance with the applicable data protection requirements, this Privacy Policy and your consent.
+Skyline will solely use the personal data provided by you in compliance with the applicable data protection requirements, this Privacy Notice and your consent.

-2. Data categories and sources
+2. Data Categories and Sources

 From which sources does the data originate?